 Dr. Shouping Hu

-Dr. Hu teaches graduate-level courses Higher Education Finance, International Perspectives in Higher Education, and Student Success in College (on-line).
-He also taught courses such as Public Policy in Higher Education, Prospectus Development, State Education Policy, American College Students, Educational Policy Analysis, Dissertation Seminar, Directed Research, and others at Florida State University and previously at Seton Hall University.
+Dr. Hu teaches graduate-level courses in Higher Education Finance, International Perspectives in Higher Education, Student Success in College (on-line), and Research on College Students.
+He also taught courses such as Public Policy in Higher Education, Prospectus Development, State Education Policy, American College Students, among others.

 He received a B.S. degree in Geography in 1992 from Peking University.
 He earned his M.S. in Economics (1998) and his Ph.D. in Higher Education (2000) from Indiana University Bloomington.